elishagretton/elishagretton/README.md

 - ⚡ Fun fact: ...
 -->

-- 🏆 Masters in Mathematics and Software Engineering Bootcamp Graduate with five months’ professional experience working in recommendation systems at Hardcover and online coding teaching at Ignite Hubs.
+- 🏆 I have five months’ professional experience working in recommendation systems at Hardcover and online coding teaching at Ignite Hubs.
-- 💻 2+ years experience in Python for image classification and mathematical modelling.
-- 🤩 Proficient in Python, C++, SQL, AWS, Databricks, HTML, CSS, R, Linux, and Git.
+- 💻 I'm proficient in Python, C++, SQL, AWS, Databricks, HTML, CSS, R, Linux, and Git.
-- 🌍 Passionate about exploring new places and embracing challenges!
-Over the past year, I travelled to Spain, the Philippines, Malaysia, Vietnam, Indonesia, and South Korea.
-Throughout my travels, I collaborated with hospitality businesses, assisting in organising social events, crafting customer-centric social media content, and fostering cultural connections through cooking and dance.
+- 🔭 I'm currently working on improvements to my Multinational Retail Data Centralisation and Pinterest Data Pipeline projects, leveraging SQL, Databricks, and AWS mostly.
+- 🤔 I'm hoping to start a new project soon in Django, building a job application helper.
+Let me know if you want to collaborate!
 - 👩‍💻 Actively pursuing opportunities in Software, AI, or Data Engineering.
-Please feel free to drop me a message or connect if you have any advice or know of any opportunities in the Technology space!
+Please feel free to drop me a message if you have any advice or know of any opportunities in the Technology space!
+- 📫 Drop me a message on [LinkedIn](https://www.linkedin.com/in/elishagretton/)

+In my free time,
+- 🌍 I'm passionate about exploring new places and travel!
+Over the past year, I travelled and volunteered in the Philippines, Malaysia, Vietnam, Indonesia, and South Korea.
+- 📕 I love reading.
+I'm currently reading Days at the Morisaki Bookshop by Satoshi Yagisawa.
+- 🏞️ I love nature and being active!

+-